LooDaHu/ARORA_General_-Introduction/Welcome file.md

  - You can regard 0001_initial.py as the blueprint of the database.

  - db.sqlite3 is the brand new database created by the blueprint.

- We use SQLite3 as our database by default.
-Of course, you can use other database you want, and your database setting is at *< root_dir>/ djangorest_example/setting.py* .
+ - We use SQLite3 as our database by default.
+Of course, you can use other database you want, and your database setting is at *< root_dir>/ main_application/setting.py* .

+       DATABASES = {
+	   	    'default': {
+	   	        'ENGINE': 'django.db.backends.sqlite3',
+	   		    'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
+	   		}
+       }